Charlie LeDuff: Television career

 LeDuff worked on an experimental project for The Times with the Discovery Channel and produced a show called Only in America, which featured participatory journalism where LeDuff played on a semi-professional football team, raced with thoroughbreds, performed in a gay rodeo, joined the circus, preached in Appalachia, joined the elite world of New York models and played one play on special teams for the af2 football club, the Amarillo Dusters.

 On July 14, 2006, LeDuff starred in and narrated a documentary on the British channel BBC Four called United Gates of America in which he experienced life with the mainly white, Christian, and middle-class citizens of the gated community Canyon Lake in Riverside County, California.

-As of December 2, 2010, LeDuff is a reporter for WJBK, the Fox affiliate in Detroit, Michigan.
-In 2012, a YouTube video of his reporting on Meals on Wheels became one of the top links of all time on the social network Reddit.
-His series The Americans, human interest stories about the changing American economy and culture, is syndicated to other Fox Television Stations Group stations for airing on their newscasts.
+In December 2010, LeDuff was a reporter for WJBK, the Fox affiliate in Detroit, Michigan.
+In July 2012, LeDuff's adventure report through various neglected communities of Detroit, including the long-abandoned Packard factory, got national recognition.
+His series, The Americans, human interest stories about the changing American economy and culture, was syndicated to other Fox Television Stations Group stations for airing on their newscasts.

 On November 10, 2013, LeDuff was prominently featured on a Detroit focused episode of the CNN series Anthony Bourdain: Parts Unknown.
 In February 2015, Vice News announced LeDuff would be a regular contributor.
-On December 1, 2016, LeDuff announced that he would be leaving WJBK Fox 2 Detroit; he plans to stay in Michigan.
-Since 2016, LeDuff has been an employee of American Coney Island diner, working as the restaurant's handyman, while writing a book on the side.
+On December 1, 2016, LeDuff announced that he would be leaving WJBK Fox 2 Detroit, but planning to stay in Michigan.
+In 2016, LeDuff started working at Detroit's American Coney Island diner, working as the restaurant's handyman, while writing a book on the side.
 In 2018, he became a weekly columnist for Deadline Detroit.

-On October 22, 2018, it was announced that LeDuff would return to broadcasting on WFDF (AM).
-It is rumored that he may host a show on WADL (TV).

 Radio and podcasting career

-In September 2018 LeDuff launched The No BS News Hour with Charlie LeDuff, a podcast featuring news commentary with a Detroit-centric bent.
-In October 2018 Detroit radio station 910 AM began airing the show—although the station manager admitted the station had to do "a lot of bleeping".
-The show is part of a "podcast mini-empire" started by Detroit radio personality Drew Lane.
+In September 2018, LeDuff launched The No BS News Hour with Charlie LeDuff, a livestreamed podcast featuring news commentary with a Detroit-centric bent and is part of a "podcast mini-empire" started by Detroit radio personality Drew Lane.
+A month after the launch, in October 2018, Detroit radio "Superstation" WFDF (AM) 910 began airing the show on a trial basis; the station CEO joked that they'd have to do "a lot of bleeping" for broadcast.
+He also floated the idea of a late-night talk show with LeDuff on WADL (TV).